polanco-jaime/polanco-jaime.github.io/_pages/research.md

 ## Publications

 - Polanco-Jimenez, J. (2025).
 Road to the future: Identifying impacts of roads on education in Colombia.
-International Journal of Educational Development
+International Journal of Educational Development.

 <details>
   <summary><strong>Abstract</strong></summary>